What Actually Makes a Pitch Deck Fundable? We Analysed 298 Decks to Find Out

 - Find your archetype.
 Are you a network monopoly?
 A PLG viral play?
 An AI-native platform?
 Name it and build your narrative around it.

 Want to see where your deck stands?
-Upload it at nuvc.ai — you'll get a detailed score breakdown across all 5 categories, conviction archetype matching, and specific improvement recommendations.
+Upload it at nuvc.ai for founders — you'll get a detailed score breakdown across all 5 categories, conviction archetype matching, and specific improvement recommendations.
 Free to start.

 See how your deck scores across all 5 lenses